Hemoglobin (Hb) – Functions, Importance, Normal Ranges by Gender, Age, Pregnancy & When It Becomes Risky

 Functions of Hemoglobin

-Hemoglobin contributes to the shape and flexibility of RBCs, allowing them to move smoothly through blood vessels.
+Hemoglobin contributes to the flexibility and shape of red blood cells, allowing them to pass smoothly through even very small blood vessels.

 Importance of Healthy Hemoglobin Levels